 7. Track Expenses

 It’s also important to keep track of the little things such as meals, gas, cab fare or airfare, and the like.
+You can also deduct advertising expenses if you are using web hosting for your website, or using paid advertising like Facebook Ads or Google Adwords.

 8. Credit Card